 The upper right panel of Figure 9 illustrates this point by showing the evolution of average LTVs for different cohorts of subprime borrowers.
 The horizontal axis groups borrowers into seven categories based on their credit scores.
 Each line in the figure represents a two-year cohort of subprime loans.
 For the earliest cohort (1999-2000), the average LTV is around 80 percent for borrowers in the lowest category, suggesting an average downpayment of 20 percent.
 The LTV is only slightly higher for borrowers in this cohort with the highest credit scores.
 As the years pass, however, the difference in LTVs across different FICO classes begins to grow.
-By 2005-2006, average LTVs for the lowest-score borrowers had surged to near 95 percent, but average LTVs for the highest-score borrowers had surged to near 95 percent.
+By 2005-2006, average LTVs for the lowest-score borrowers had risen to around 85 percent, but average LTVs for the highest-score borrowers had surged to near 95 percent.
 Because the previous figure showed that the fraction of high-FICO borrowers was rising over time, we can infer from this figure that average LTV for the entire subprime pool was rising as well.

 The lower left panel of Figure 9 provides a similar analysis for documentation status.
 In the earliest years of the sample, the fraction of fully documented loans made to the lowest-FICO borrowers was between 70 and 80 percent.
-The corresponding fraction for high-FICO borrowers was about the same.
-But in 2001, the fraction for high-FICO borrowers began to fall.
+The corresponding fraction for high-FICO borrowers began to fall.
 By 2005-2006, the fraction of fully documented loans or high-FICO borrowers had declined all the way to 40 percent, even though the corresponding fraction for the low-FICO borrowers had changed only a little since the start of the sample.
 Qualitatively, this pattern resembles that of the previous graph of LTVs; the riskiness of the entire subprime pool grew because of the behavior of the high-FICO borrowers.